monkeytypegame/monkeytype/CONTRIBUTING.md

    - Click "Generate New Private Key"
    - Save as `serviceAccountKey.json` in the `functions/` directory

-9. Run `firebase serve` to start a local server on port 5000.
+9. Run `npm start` to start a local server on port 5000.
 Use ctrl+c to stop it.
    - Run `firebase use default` if you run into any errors for this.

 ## Standards & Conventions